When to Foam Roll

 - Don’t let your low back arch or midsection sag when your rolling your quads, IT band, adductors, etc. Keep your abdominals drawn in as you would for any exercise.

-- Be sure to breathe throughout the foam rolling session.
-There will be a tendency to hold your breathe, especially when areas are more painful then others.
+- Breathe throughout the foam rolling session.
+There will be a tendency to hold your breath, especially when areas are more painful than others.
+This is counterintuitive.
+You must breathe to benefit from self massage or stretching.

-- Use a a variety of foam rollers & trigger point therapy options.
+- Use a variety of foam rollers & trigger point therapy options.
 You may want to start with a lower density foam rolling on a tender area and then progress to a higher density foam roller.
 You can also use a lower density foam roller to aid in recovery from soreness after a hard training day.
 This is to ensure that you do not over stress the muscle tissue or fascia.
-A rumble roller, TP Ball Massage Ball, etc allow you to get deeper into areas a conventional foam roller can’t.
+Options such as a lacrosse ball, TP 5 Inch Ball, and others, allow you to get deeper into areas a conventional foam roller can’t.
+For more on Foam Rollers and Massage Tools that we recommend, click here.

-- When finished foam rolling, be sure to perform specific stretches that will aid in alleviating the trigger points, imbalances, etc, and assist in bringing back the proper length-tension relationship of those tissues.
+- When finished foam rolling, be sure to perform specific stretches that will assist in bringing back the proper length-tension relationship of those tissues and joints.

-- Foam rolling sensitivity can be used as a measurement for the health and quality of your tissue and human movement system.
-The more sensitive, the greater the possibility for an injury or under performance, which in turn leads to a greater need for the proper corrective exercise and strength & conditioning program to be incorporated into your training.
+- Foam rolling sensitivity can be used as a measurement of health and quality of your tissues and the human movement system.
+The more sensitive you are, the greater the possibility for an injury or under performance, which in turn leads to a greater need for the proper corrective exercise strategies and strength & conditioning program to be incorporated into your training.